 - A new pipe bridge over the Maribyrnong River will be located approximately 100 metres to the east of the existing water pipe (M102) bridge.
 The new bridge will be designed to cater for active transport connection and accessibility (eg. for bikes, pedestrians, prams, wheelchair access).

-- A section of land next to the Maribyrnong River, which is currently inaccessible, will be opened up for the community to enjoy continuous views and access along the river.
+- A section of land on the southern side of the Maribyrnong River, which is currently inaccessible, will be opened up for the community to enjoy continuous views and access along the river.

-- Extensive weed removal will be undertaken through this reserve and native grasses, trees and shrubs will be planted in their place.
+- Weeds will be removed through this reserve and native grasses, trees and shrubs will be planted in their place.

 - A new 300 metre shared path will be created and will join up to existing shared paths on either side, creating a key link in the western active transport corridor.